gmboyer/db_searcher/readme.md

 ## How to open and run db_searcher

-Open Jupyter notebooks using Anaconda (if it is installed) or by opening your computer's command line interface and entering:
+Open Jupyter notebooks by opening your computer's command line interface and entering:

 ```
 jupyter notebook